 The Jonathan Clark House, located at the corner of Bonniwell and Cedarburg Roads in Mequon, Wisconsin, is a unique architectural and historical treasure that is being preserved for use by the Mequon-Thiensville community and beyond.
 The house was built in 1848 and was home to Jonathan and Mary Clark, their eight children and two hired men.
 It was not only their home but also served as a community meeting place during a time when early settlers such as Clark, his father-in-law Peter Turck and neighbor William Bonniwell were developing the government of the township.
 The Friends of Jonathan Clark House is a 501c3 organization with volunteers who provide fascinating historic events and awesome tours to be enjoyed by the whole family!

-Three area historical organizations invite youth to the Weyenberg Library in Mequon to enjoy the “Become a Young Historian” lobby exhibit in the month of March.
-The exhibit is organized by the Jonathan Clark House Museum, the Mequon Thiensville Historical Society, and the Trinity Freistadt Historical Society.
-The exhibit invites youth to explore Wisconsin history right here in their own back yard.
+Three area historical organizations invited youth to the Weyenberg Library in Mequon to enjoy the “Become a Young Historian” lobby exhibit.
+It was organized by the Jonathan Clark House Museum, the Mequon Thiensville Historical Society, and the Trinity Freistadt Historical Society.
+The exhibit, created by JCH Co-Curators Fred Derr and Nina Look invited youth to explore Wisconsin history right here in their own back yard.

 Examples of young historian projects include visiting and photographing a local historic site,